 After some careful research, which was really just typing in questions like “What is the purpose of a poll?” into Google, I have it all figured out.
 Well, maybe not all…but I at least have a decent answer now in case I am asked that question again.
 I thought I would share this information with you because I am in a giving mood today.

-are helpful tools to obtain information from people who come across your business.
+Both polls and surveys are helpful tools to obtain information from people who come across your business.
 Each one may be utilized to gauge opinions and receive feedback.
 Satisfied customers typically become loyal customers.
 They come back for additional products/services, recommend you to friends and put you above the competition.
 Finding out what it is that satisfies your customers can help your business succeed.

 But how do you decide which one to use and when?
 And what exactly are those differences I hinted at above?